noiredayz/haste-server/README.md

 # Installation

-Full installation and config instructions can be found in [`docs` directory](https://github.com/zneix/haste-server/tree/master/docs).
+Full installation and config instructions can be found in **docs** directory

 ## Authors

+This fork is maintained by noiredayz.

 Project continued by zneix <zzneix@gmail.com>